-(Number of Bounced Emails ÷ Number of Emails Sent) x 100
+(Number of Bounced Emails / Number of Emails Sent) x 100

-You should monitor your bounce rates closely, as they represent the health of both your company’s email list and the marketing campaigns themselves.
+You should monitor your bounce rates closely, as they represent the health of your company’s email list and the marketing campaigns themselves.

 Follow these tips to break past spam filters:

-Deploying a double opt-in strategy when a new subscriber signs up for your marketing emails will help you keep spam accounts and bots at bay, so it’s an excellent way to combat high bounce rates.
+Deploying a double opt-in strategy when a new subscriber signs up for your marketing emails will help keep spam accounts and bots at bay, so it’s an excellent way to combat high bounce rates.

 A double opt-in requires a contact to confirm their email address through an initial email that they receive automatically upon registration.
 This ensures the email address they provided is correct and able to accept your company’s correspondence.
 You may also want to remind the subscriber to add your marketing email address to their contacts to prevent spam filtering of your emails.

-Email service providers analyze many different metrics in an attempt to identify junk mail, including open rates (the percentage of sent emails that were opened) and click-through rates (what portion of the opened email was read or interacted with).
+Email service providers analyze many different metrics in an attempt to identify junk mail, including open rates (the percentage of sent emails that were opened) and click-through rates (what portion of the opened email was interacted with).
 While they aren’t the most important factors, they still play a key role.

 Remaining in touch with the people you care about is the cornerstone of any relationship, and email marketing is no different.
-If you send newsletters or product announcements sporadically or irregularly, subscribers might forget who you are and why they signed up to receive your emails in the first place, priming them to unsubscribe and mark you for their spam folder.
+If you send newsletters or product announcements sporadically or irregularly, subscribers might forget who you are and why they signed up to receive your emails in the first place, priming them to unsubscribe and mark your emails for their spam folder.

 The contacts on these email lists never opted in to your marketing campaigns and will likely mark your communications as spam.
-One too many spam designations and the entire domain may blacklist your organization, which is an extremely challenging and costly problem to overcome.
-The risks of buying email lists outweigh any possible rewards – it's simply not worth it.
+One too many spam designations, and the entire domain may blacklist your organization, which is an extremely challenging and costly problem to overcome.
+The risks of buying email lists outweigh any possible rewards.
+It’s simply not worth it.

 Sending emails from an owned domain is another simple way to avoid spam detection, as it legitimizes your business.
 While free Gmail or Yahoo accounts may be acceptable for personal correspondence, professional communications should always come from a company email address.